 Test your layout by walking from stone to stone with a normal gait.
-If you find a step is too far or if it feels like you are "mincing" too many small steps, adjust the stones so they are closer together or further apart.
+If you find a step is too far or if it feels like you are using too many small steps, adjust the stones so they are closer together or further apart.
 Walk the pathway many times and make small adjustments as necessary.

 Remove the stone.
 Use a gardener's trowel to remove the turf in the middle of the area.
 You should be removing turf all the way to the soil, usually in large handfuls that expose the root bundles under the tufts of grass.
 Save this turf for filling bare spots in your lawn.

 Tamp down the bare soil area with your feel or with a tamping tool.
 You want to compact the ground under the paving stone.
 The soil should be compacted enough that when you strike it with your fist, no significant impression is made in the dirt.

-Lay down a one-inch deep bed of sand or paver's sand inside the hole.
+Lay down a one-inch deep layer of sand or paver's sand inside the hole.
 Level the sand using a homemade screed, a small board that you can drag from side to side inside the hole to level the material.